bo-yang/bo-yang.github.io/_posts/2014-10-21-remote-local-linux-develop-env.md

 author: Bo Yang
 ---

+_This is the first article(collection) on how to build a *nix development environment by integrating remote servers and local Linux/Mac clients.
+For the following-up article on this topic, please refer to [Building Remote+Local *nix Develop Environment(II)](http://www.bo-yang.net/2014/12/19/remote-local-linux-develop-env-2/)._

 ### 1. `.bashrc` vs `.bash_profile`

 The Bash is configured by `.bashrc` or `.bash_profile`.
 According to the [bash man page](http://linux.die.net/man/1/bash), `.bash_profile` is executed for login shells, while `.bashrc` is executed for interactive non-login shells.